CorieLeClair/kai/readme.md

 * Create Java Application on it's own.
 No need to code!
 * Built in bot tester.
 * Give statistics on best and worst responded

-# Python

-* Kai uses Python for automation.
-Using PY4J and the custom version of Python embedded into Kai, PY4J and Kotlin work together to create the brain of Kai.

-* This will later add plugin's to Kai, though not yet natively supported.

 # Releases